 It doesn't mean that professionals can lie or be dishonest with other people, but it means they have to keep the beneficiary's interest first in their mind when they are working for that person.

 So seller's agents have a fiduciary responsibility to the seller of the house.

-Some agents are buyer’s agents, and they have a fiduciary duty to their buyer client.
+Some agents are buyer’s agents, and they have a fiduciary responsibility to the buyer.
+Makes sense, right?

 And finally, there are agents that call themselves transaction brokers.
 They don't have a fiduciary responsibility to anyone in the transaction...they just want to get the house sold.